How to Remove Mold Stains in the Shower & Bathroom Walls

 What you need

-How to clean mold stains in the shower and bathroom with bleach
+How to get rid of mold stains on shower and bathroom walls with bleach

 1. Prep the area